venetucci/book-notes/2018 notes/platform-revolution-notes.md

   - Underlying principle for governance: Give fast, open feedback when applying laws that define good behavior, but slow, opaque feedback when applying laws that punish bad behavior.
   - Generally, these platform laws should be transparent.
     - 💼 **Stack Overflow** has explicit list of rules for earning points, and the rights/privileges that these points award to users.
 Points gain you the right to ask/answer questions, upvote/downvote someone's content, see fewer ads.
 This list of rules and rewards creates a public good by encouraging users to be good actors and share good insights.
-  - Sometimes these rules shouldn't be transparent.
+  - Sometimes these rules shouldn't be transparent, because it may facilitate bad behavior.
     - 💼 **Dating sites**: When stalkers understand what is considered "bad behavior" on a platform, they learn to game it.
-Platforms that delay the negative consequences of certain behaviors results in stalkers having a harder time working around the system.
+Platforms that delay the negative consequences of certain behaviors results in stalkers having a harder time identifying the trigger and working around the system.

 🔑 **Tool 2: Norms**
-- Vibrant communities are a huge asset to a platform, and these are generally nurtured by skills managers that develop norms, culture, and expectations that generate lasting sources of value.
+- Vibrant communities are a huge asset to a platform, and these are generally nurtured by skilled managers that develop norms, culture, and expectations that generate lasting sources of value.
 - 💼 **iStockphoto**
   - Originally a business that sold CD-ROM collections of images by direct mail.
 Wasn't going well, so they started giving away images online.
 Users discovered them, wanted to use the images and also upload their own.
   - In order to maintain quality, every image was scrutinized by an inspector.
 This was costly, couldn't scale.